 I’m so glad we have shows like Master Chef, and so many cookbooks being published these days.
 They encourage people to get back in their kitchens and stop buying processed foods.
 I’ve had many people tell me that they can’t cook, they try things, but they don’t work.
 It’s a shame they think they’ve failed one too many times and they don’t want to try again.

-Everyone at Bake Club knows firsthand of these poorly written recipes.
-We’re always finding them, and fixing them.
+Everyone at Bake Club knows firsthand of poorly written recipes.
+We’re always finding them, and adjusting them to work for us.
 Here’s a recipe we tried at Bake Club this week, I’m not telling you where I got it from because that wouldn’t be very nice would it.
 I was typing the recipe into our Bake Club recipe list for the week and noticed that the amount of liquid used in the recipe outweighed the dry goods.
 Making this recipe as it was written would end up with a runny mess.
-I did quite a bit of tweaking and a little more on the day for the presentation side of things, and they turned out just like the photo.
+I did quite a bit of tweaking and a little more on the day of the first Bake Club, and they turned out just like the photo.
 Happy Bakers we were.

 I’d love to hear your comments if you have a go at these. 😉